For those wondering about the breaking strength of particular diameter fishing lines, we have all the answers.

 How to Maximize Line Strength: Knots

-The actual real life breaking strain of your line when you are fishing is as much about knots as the line itself.
+The actual real-life breaking strain of your line when you are fishing is as much about knots as the line itself.

-With a well tied knot your line will retain 99% of its rated breaking strain.
+With a well-tied knot, your line will retain 99% of its rated breaking strain.
 But with a sloppy knot that’s not tied correctly, or not lubricated before it is tightened, you can lose a large percentage of the breaking strain.
 In short, it will break the minute a bit of pressure is applied.

 To help you ensure your knots are good, please check out our piece on the seven most important knots in fishing and how to tie them.
 These knots are chosen for both their simplicity and their knot strength.

-Or see here for indvidual knots:
+Or see here for individual knots: